rust-lang/rust-forge/src/release/issue-triaging.md

 When an issue is opened, it gets the `needs-triage` label.
 This ensures that every issue gets an initial look and that no issue is ignored, or that when it is ignored, it is at least visibly ignored by still having the label.

 `needs-triage` is an initial checkpoint.
-The effort needed to get an issue past the label should be minimal.
+The effort needed to get an issue past the label should be small.

 To do the initial triage and remove the `needs-triage` label, the following conditions should be fulfilled/considered.
 It's okay if not all of these are always considered; treat it as a guideline, not a hard checklist.
 It is also not exhaustive.